Our top fundraising tips for using Twitter, Facebook and Instagram

 Tips for putting together a press release

 - Register your event and receive expert guidance on event promotion from our team.

 - Download your free press release templates.
-There is a pre-event template and a post-event template.
+There are pre event and post event templates available below.
 Fill in all the sections in red to personalise your press release, and remember to reformat it to make sure all brackets are gone and text is black before sending.

 - Take a great photo to go with your press release.